Nubkheperre Intef: Burial

-At Dra' Abu el-Naga, the Tomb of Nubkheperre was rediscovered by a team led by Polz in 2001.
+At Dra' Abu el-Naga, the Tomb of Nubkheperre was rediscovered by an archaeological team led by Polz in 2001.
 The grave was originally covered with a small pyramid (approximately 11 m at the base, rising to a height of approx. 13 m.)

 Nubkheperre Intef's tomb is mentioned in the Abbott Papyrus, which records an investigation into tomb robberies during the reign of Ramesses IX, about 450 years after Intef's interment.
 Although the authorities found a tunnel that was carved into the pyramid by tomb robbers, his tomb was mentioned as being "uninjured", as the tomb robbers were unable to locate and enter the burial chamber.

 Nubkheperre Intef's tomb was originally penetrated by tomb robbers in 1827 but some of its treasures made it into the hands of Western collectors; his unique rishi style coffin was purchased by the British Museum from the Henry Salt collection where its catalogue number is EA 6652.

 His tomb was later found by early Egyptologists around 1881 but knowledge of its location was lost again until it was rediscovered by German scholars under Daniel Polz, the deputy director of the German Archaeological Institute in 2001 at Dra' Abu el-Naga'.
 The coffin of Nubkheperre Intef was reportedly found in his tomb complete with a diadem or crown, some bows and arrows, and the heart-scarab of a king Sobekemsaf that may have been deposited from the lost tomb of Sobekemsaf I. Fragments of a pyramidion of Nubkheperre Intef were also found during excavations.